AshishKingdom/OpenGL-Tutorials/intro/index.md

 ## Prerequisites
 Since OpenGL is a graphic API, and doesn't have platform of its own, it requires a language to operate with.
 Here, we will be using
 [QB64](http://www.qb64.net/).
-So, if you don't have much experience, I recommend you to learn it from www.qb64sourcecode.com
+So, if you don't have much experience, I recommend you to learn it from [Qb64 Source Code](http://www.qb64sourcecode.com)

 # Site structure
 To make the tutorials easier to follow and give them some added structure the site contains boxes, code blocks and keyword references.